GoHigherKY.org, Kentucky’s source for post-secondary education information, online applications, and much more…

 Some schools use an enrollment contract to explain what you can expect them to give you for your money.
 Read the contract carefully before you sign it.
 A representative of the school may promise you things that aren’t in the contract, such as help finding a job.
 If the representative makes you a promise, ask him or her to write the promise on the contract and sign and date it.
 A promise is usually not enforceable in court unless it’s in writing.

 Complete high school or a GED.
-The GED (General Educational Development) is an examination that gives you a second chance to finish high school.
+The GED (General Educational Development) is an exam that gives you a second chance to earn a high school equivalent credential.
 Passing the GED earns you the GED diploma, which is recognized by most employers and colleges as the equivalent of a high school diploma.
-Click here to read more

 Early Decision and Early Action